SciNim/nimfftw3/README.md

 As much as possible, breaking change in API should be avoided.
 Improving documentation and providing better high-level API are the focus for now.

+nimfftw3 supports float64 and float32.
+Other formats are possible but would require a patch.

 ## History